bandit-masked/raccoon/README.md

 # About

-Raccoon Music Player is a fun little music player.
+Raccoon Music Player is a little music player with a surprise.
 Made as a proof-of-concept Python app with the awesome [Dear PyGui](https://github.com/hoffstadt/DearPyGui/) and [PyMiniAudio](https://github.com/irmen/pyminiaudio) libraries, the project was created for the purpose of learning Python and gaining familiarity with the aforementioned libraries.

 # Usage
 Raccoon Music Player will list and play all MP3, WAV and FLAC music files that are stored in the music folder of the project.
 Copy your music files to the music folder, start the app and play your favourite tunes. 💕🎶